TYPO3-extensions/sphinx/Documentation/Index.rst

 	en

 :Description:
 	One-click install Sphinx generator for your TYPO3 website.
-This extension builds ReStructuredText documentation (format of official TYPO3 manuals).
+This extension builds ReStructuredText documentation (format of official TYPO3 manuals), renders other extension manuals and provides an integrated editor for your own documentation.

 :Keywords:
 	reStructuredText, reST, sphinx, documentation